Maybe It's Me

 Maybe It's Me is Treble Charger's third album, released in 1997.
 The album featured three hit singles: "Friend of Mine", "How She Died" and a re-recorded version of "Red" (from NC17).

-The album was a major breakthrough for Treble Charger.
-It was also their most well received album, and gave the band their first entry into the top 10 Canadian Indie Rock bands.
-The album also reached gold status in Canada, with sales of over 50,000 copies.
+The album was a major breakthrough for Treble Charger, and was their most well received album yet.
+The album was certified Gold in Canada, with sales of over 50,000 copies.

 A live version of the song "Scatterbrain" was featured on MuchMusic's live compilation album, Much at Edgefest '99.

 Track listing

 All songs written by Treble Charger.